South Bay Peninsula Soccer League (SBPSL) is a recreational soccer league with age restrictions for each of their Divisions.

 - On the Line-Up Card, check off each player with an ID and verify jersey numbers.
 Retain ID cards and return after match.
 If you check in a player whose name appears on the suspension list, notify both managers.
 If the manager claims that the player is eligible, allow play and note on the Line-Up Card.

 Player Check-In Exception: Only with pre-approval from the league, SBPSL is allowing players to play without a player ID card if the Manager has an approved email from the Division Director and the Player shows his Driver License.
-The Open Division also requires the manger to have a copy of their Player Liability Waiver and Release Form.
-The Open Division Director is Andreas Reiter and the Division 40 Director is Chris Scanlan.
+The Premier Division also requires the manger to have a copy of their Player Liability Waiver and Release Form.
+The Premier Division Director is Andreas Reiter.
 Whenever possible and the league will provide the pre-approval to the SSBRA assignor and the assignor will notify the applicable Referee before the match.

 Equipment Check: Use common sense.
 Not all player uniforms will match.
 As to jewelry etc., the prime criteria is the safety of others – watches, hard bracelets or protruding rings are not OK.
 These are grown men and each makes decisions about what is dangerous to himself.
 They are often seen wearing necklaces, ear rings and soft bracelets.